 The main objective of the EEA rules on public procurement is to ensure that public funds are spent in the most effective manner, according to the principle of “best value for money”, and to enhance cross-border competition for public contracts in the EEA.

 The EEA rules on public procurement require public entities in EEA countries to follow certain procedures when buying goods, services or works that exceed certain values.
 The procedures must guarantee transparency and equal treatment of all potential suppliers in the EEA and must allow them equal access to public contracts in other EEA countries.
 As a rule, such contracts are announced in the Tender Electronic Daily (TED).

-The legislation distinguishes between two sectors:
+The legislation distinguishes between three sectors:

 - the classic sector

 The “classic sector” refers to all sectors except those that are explicitly excluded.
 The rules for public contracts in these sectors, provided they exceed a certain value, are laid down in Directive 2014/24/EU, and include provisions relating to:

 - technical specifications

 Due to their particular characteristics, specific rules have been adopted for “utilities sector”, which covers water, energy, transport, and postal services.
 The rules are laid down in Directive 2014/25/EU and are similar to those applicable to the classic sector.
 There are, however, some important differences.
 The Directive provides, for example, for the possibility of granting an exclusion from the application of the Directive if, in the State concerned, there is unrestricted access and full competition in the market.